-The agents in scenario 2 and 3 mainly differ in the way an agent's set of possible worlds is maintained.
-The exchange of arguments aims at the refinement of the set of possible worlds, and thus the removal of worlds that are not acceptable to any of the agents.
+of the set of possible worlds, and thus the removal of worlds that are not acceptable to any of the agents.
 Hence, we look at how the number of possible worlds changes over negotiation rounds.

-In the figure 4 the average decrease of possible worlds over rounds is plotted for Player2 for the two negotiation scenarios.
+In Figure 5 the average decrease of possible worlds over rounds is plotted for Player2 for the two negotiation scenarios.
 The curve for agent Player1 is almost identical, we therefore omit it.